 Gender equality and diversity at the leadership level

-A recent blog, posted on the Economist’s Executive Education Navigator / Economist’s Executive Education Blog, addressed the topic of gender equality in the workplace which I found fascinating.
+A recent blog addressed the topic of gender equality in the workplace.
+I found fascinating the Economist’s Executive Education Navigator / Economist’s Executive Education Blog fascinating.
 The article made some great points which I felt compelled to write about based on past experience on this particular topic.

 For the record, I am male and a minority and as much as I would like to see more women in executive positions, I would also like to see more minorities in these leadership positions.
-I liked this article a lot because it addresses a number of beliefs that I share when it comes to increasing not just women in leadership but diversity at the senior leadership level.
-Frankly, it addresses a number of action items that EVERYONE should be aware of if they want to make it to the C Suite.
+I liked this article a lot because it addresses several beliefs that I share when it comes to increasing not just women in leadership but diversity at the senior leadership level.
+It addresses several action items that EVERYONE should be aware of if they want to make it to the C Suite.

 Requirements when interviewing

 Not long ago, I heard the head of Diversity for a Fortune 500 speak about gender equality and diversity within her company.
 The company she works for makes a big effort to bring diversity into the workplace.
 EG: It is a requirement that a minority is interviewed for all leadership positions.
 This helps minorities get into the door which, in turn, should increase the chances of minorities being promoted into leadership positions.
 The bigger percentage of minorities/women in the pool, the greater the chance of promoting these groups.
 Statistically, this logic makes sense, but most minorities can see the flaw in the logic very quickly.

 Need to know how to dance if you want to be on the dance floor

 Diversity at the leadership level is still a problem for her company.
 She used what I think is a great analogy for most well-intentioned companies:

 “Minorities are invited to the dance, but they are not on the dance floor.”

 Her point is that diverse candidates are invited to work at the company, but they are not in leadership positions.
 My question for both leadership and employees from diverse backgrounds: